Hughes has 3 points in 2nd period as Devils beat Rangers 4-3

 SCHEDULING

 This was one of 10 games for the Rangers this season in which they are not playing the same opponent multiple times.
 For the Devils, this was one of nine times they don’t play the same team in back-to-back games.

-However, the teams will play each other four straight games April 13-18 — April 13 at New Jersey, April 15 and 17 at Madison Square Garden, and April 18 back at Prudential Center.
+However, the Rangers and Devils will play each other four straight games April 13-18.

 UP NEXT